 Once wine (sold En Primeur or otherwise) has been bottled and released by a producer, those bottles destined for the UK will be shipped over and held ‘in bond’ at a bonded warehouse: these are temperature and humidity controlled warehouses where imported wine can be stored without the need for wine duty (roughly £3 per 750ml bottle) and VAT (20%) to be paid.
 When the wine leaves the warehouse, duty and VAT become payable.

 Given these ideal storage conditions, the market for secondary sales of wine held in bond is a thriving one.
-The guarantee of perfect provenance, together with soaring interest in ‘wine for investment’ since the mid noughties means that wine is now regularly re-sold whilst lying in bond.
+The guarantee of perfect provenance, together with soaring interest in ‘wine for investment’ means that wine is now regularly re-sold whilst lying in bond.
 A case may transition through five or six different owners in as many years, all whilst remaining in the same place, in the same bonded warehouse.
+The legal risks are obvious.

 Pitfalls